luisrui/luisrui/README.md

 ### Hello There!
-I’m a junior student Majored in AI in Xi'an Jiaotong University.
+I’m a reseacher currently in US.
+I obtained my bachelor degree Majored in AI at Xi'an Jiaotong University.

 I love ML, Multimodality and Games